Hayoung Choi (violoncello)

 “She captured the hearts of the audience and judges with her boldness and her inward-looking as well as expressive playing.” – RTBF

-Her recent and current highlights include performances with Brussels Philharmonic Orchestra, Belgian National Orchestra, Poznan Philharmonic Orchestra, Kosice Philharmonic Orchestra, Krakow Philharmonic Orchestra, Boston Philharmonic Orchestra, New York Classical Players and KBS Symphony Orchestra.
+During the past few seasons, she has appeared with the Brussels Philharmonic Orchestra, Belgian National Orchestra, Poznan Philharmonic Orchestra, Kosice Philharmonic Orchestra, Krakow Philharmonic, Boston Philharmonic Orchestra, New York Classical Players and Korea’s KBS Symphony Orchestra.

-The 23/24 season brings the debut with orchestras such as LA Philharmonic Orchestra, Deutsches Symphonie-Orchester, Seoul Philharmonic Orchestra, European Union Youth Orchestra and Filarmônica de Minas Gerais.
+Her 2023/24 engagements included appearances with the Los Angeles Philharmonic Orchestra (July 2024), Deutsches Symphonie-Orchester, Seoul Philharmonic Orchestra, European Union Youth Orchestra and Filarmônica de Minas Gerais.

-Choi made her debut with Camerata Salzburg performing Haydn’s Cello Concerto no.1 at the age of twelve.
-She has performed with numerous orchestras such as Kremerata Baltica Orchestra, Frankfurt Opera and Museum Orchestra, Barcelona Chamber Orchestra and Krakow Philharmonic Orchestra.
-She was invited to play at renowned music festivals, among them are the Amsterdam Cello Biennale, Kronberg Cello Festival, City of London Festival and Prades Pablo Casals Festival.
+A native of Bielefeld, Germany, Choi, 26, made her debut with Camerata Salzburg performing Haydn’s Cello Concerto No.1 at the age of twelve.
+Since then, she has performed with numerous orchestras such as Kremerata Baltica Orchestra, Frankfurt Opera and Museum Orchestra, Barcelona Chamber Orchestra and Krakow Philharmonic Orchestra.
+She was invited to play at international music festivals — the Amsterdam Cello Biennale, Kronberg Cello Festival, City of London Festival and Parades Pablo Casals Festival.

-As a chamber musician, she has performed with musicians such as Sir András Schiff, Gidon Kremer, Christian Tetzlaff, Kim Kashkashian, Jörg Widmann and Mitsuko Uchida.
+As a chamber musician, she has performed with musicians like András Schiff, Gidon Kremer, Christian Tetzlaff, Kim Kashkashian, Jörg Widmann and Mitsuko Uchida.

-She attended the Purcell School in the UK and received her Bachelor’s and Master’s degrees at the Kronberg Academy in Germany under the tutelage of Prof. Frans Helmerson.
-Later on she completed the professional studies programme in Kronberg, in class of Prof. Wolfgang Emanuel Schmidt.
-She currently studies at the prestigious Escuela Seprior de Musica Reina Sofia in Madrid, Spain with Prof. Ivan Monighetti.
+She studied at the Korean National University of Arts with Myung-Wha Chung and Hyongwon Won Chang.
+She attended the Purcell School in England and received her Bachelor’s and Master’s degrees at the Kronberg Academy in Germany where her teacher was Frans Helmerson.
+Later, she completed a professional studies program in Kronberg, studying with Wolfgang Emanuel Schmidt.
+Her current teacher is Ivan Monighetti at the Escuela Superior de Música Reina Sofía in Madrid, Spain.

 Hayoung Choi plays on the 1707 ex-Starker Joseph filius Andrea Guarnerius cello on loan from an anonymous patron.